redhat-developer/odo/docs/proposals/odo-config-file.md

 #### Proposed flags

 We need to define and delimit what information will be stored in this file.
 Configuration which can be local and global will be denoted.
-Otherwise, the configuration will only be local to the application .odo file.
+Otherwise, the configuration will only be local to the application's odo-config file.

 ### Deployment decoration